 How are students allocated to their 2nd-year placement?

 For the 2nd-year placement, students are assigned to their placement primarily based on geographical location.

-For UCC and TCD students, placement hours will mirror the student’s academic hours i.e. Monday-Friday, 9.30am – 5pm.
+For UCC and Trinity students, placement hours will mirror the student’s academic hours i.e. Monday-Friday, 9.30am – 5pm.
 For RCSI students, placement is scheduled on Tuesday afternoons from 2-5pm.